How does this company make money?

 How does this company scale?

-Standardized floor plans and purchasing contracts replicate cheaply across markets, enabling volume discounts on materials and streamlined construction processes.
-Land acquisition and entitlement expertise cannot be automated, because each of the 126 markets requires local knowledge of zoning boards, environmental conditions, and municipal approval processes — and that knowledge does not transfer between jurisdictions.
+Standardized floor plans and bulk purchasing contracts can be copied cheaply into new markets, which lets the company negotiate volume discounts on materials and keep construction processes consistent.
+What does not scale easily is the land and permitting work — each of the 126 markets requires local knowledge of zoning boards, environmental conditions, and municipal approval procedures that must be learned market by market and cannot be automated.

 What external forces can significantly affect this company?